Dedetat/powerpuff-yourself/README.md

 ### References & Identifiers
 #### [#39](https://github.com/Dedetat/pimp-my-powerpuff/pull/39/files) - Creating a reference
+> We have a centralized Store which contains a list of Powerpuffs, we can edit one from its index in the array, what if the edited one is always store.edited ?
+ 1. We create a new field named `edited` which contains the reference to the Powerpuff that is edited 💡.
+We can think of it like the reference an editing screen can work with
+ 2. This field is typed `types.reference` of the `Powerpuff` model
+ 3. We create an action to set this field, go on and call it `setEdited`!
+ 4. Set the first powerpuff as the one that is edited 👍
+ 5. Print the Store snapshot
+ 6. Oups, it doesn't work 🙀

 #### [#40](https://github.com/Dedetat/pimp-my-powerpuff/pull/40/files) - Reference an identifier
+> A reference need an identifier
+  1. We should add an `identifier` to our Powerpuff, a number is fine, let's call it... hm... `id` 😎 !!
+  2. The `id` is now required, we add it to `preProcessSnapshot` as a random number (🤢, this is just for the demo) and to the `belle` Powerpuff instance as an arbitary number
+  3. Let's try to print the `Store` snapshot now!
+  4. 🎉 it works 🎉, you can see the snapshot doesn't copy the value to the reference (`edited` field), mobx-state-tree take care of optimisations, what a good boy 🐶!

 ### Utils
 #### [#41](https://github.com/Dedetat/pimp-my-powerpuff/pull/41/files) - onPatch